aknight000001/Simple-C-Programs/README.md

-# Contains several simple, standalone programs coded in C.
+# Contains several C-coded programs.
+Some are standalone and some are components of larger projects.